VoidOne-App/VoidOne/README.md

     ANALYTICS --> DB
 ```

-The second diagram represents **long-term architecture**, not a claim that every component currently exists.
+The second diagram represents the **long-term platform architecture**, not a claim that every component currently exists.

 ---